snpsuen/Cross-border-sockets-between-Kubernetes-pods/README.md

 docker build -t snpsuen/backend_popen:v2 -f Dockerfile .
 ```
-The backend docker is then pulled to run as a kubernetes pod characterised by two additional properties.
+The backend docker is then pulled to run as a kubernetes pod customised with two additional properties.
 *  set hostPID to true to allow the node to shared its entire process tree with the pod.
 *  mount a host path of /run to provide a runtime container endpoint for crictl.
 ```